BEAST-Fitting/beast/docs/beast_development.rst

      $ python setup.py build_docs

-The resulting HTML files are placed in `docs/_build/html` subdirectory, and can be viewed in a web browser.
+The resulting HTML files are placed in the `docs/_build/html` subdirectory, and can be viewed in a web browser.